xieyuheng/fidb-zero/docs/manual/04-access-token.md

 - **Problem 4.5:** How to config the default permissions?

-- **Solution 4.5:** The most direct and minimal solution is to use a `default-token-issuer` data at the root of the database directory, which contains a `permissions` property for the default permissions.
+- **Solution 4.5:** The most direct and minimal solution is to use a `.configs/default-token-issuer` data at the root of the database directory, which contains a `permissions` property for the default permissions.

   For example, suppose we want all not logged in guests to be able to read all users public data.
-  The `default-token-issuer/index.json` would be:
+  The `.configs/default-token-issuer/index.json` would be:

   ```
   {